Majors Creek Festival

 Neil Murray- the man behind “My Island Home”, “Blackfella Whitefella” and “Good Light in Broome” -is one of our finest singer songwriters.
 A founding member of the pioneering indigenous group the Warumpi Band, he has enjoyed a three decade plus career releasing several remarkable solo albums.
 In 1995 he received the APRA song of the year award” for “My Island Home” which featured in the closing ceremony of the Sydney 2000 Olympics.
 His songs have been recorded by Mary Black, Jimmy Little, Missy Higgins, Powderfinger and Christine Anu.
 His latest album is “Bring Thunder and Rain”.

 Lucie Thorne has earned her place as one of Australia’s most striking contemporary songsmiths.
-Touring far and wide in a sensational collaboration with long-time musical partner, legendary drummer Hamish Stuart, the pair continue to garner extraordinary acclaim.
-Their newest release, Everything Sings Tonight is at once bold, poetic and musically adventurous, and shines with that signature intimacy and warmth for which their live shows have become so renowned.
+Touring far and wide, Lucie continues to garner extraordinary acclaim.
+Her newest release, Everything Sings Tonight is at once bold, poetic and musically adventurous, and shines with that signature intimacy and warmth for which their live shows have become so renowned.

 Lauded for writing “some of the most simple and beautiful songs you will hear” (****The Age)